Crowdfunding vs. Traditional Fundraising: A Quick Guide

 Now that we’ve explored the pros and cons of both crowdfunding and traditional fundraising methods, you surely understand why choosing the right fundraising campaign can be a difficult task.
 So how do you make your decision?

 Select an idea that will engage your donors by catering to your unique audience’s wants and needs alongside your organization’s goals.
 For example, if you’d like to engage a younger demographic you might pursue crowdfunding, but if you know your donor base responds well to in-person events, you can plan an action-packed fundraising campaign.

 However, you’re not tied to just one strategy!
 Likely, the best solution will involve a multichannel approach that engages your audience through several different avenues.
 Here are a few examples:

 - Launching a direct mail campaign that sends readers to your online crowdfunding page through a printed URL or QR code.

 - Promoting your online efforts during an in-person fundraising event through signage and other marketing materials.

 - Hosting a crowdfunding campaign, then following up with donors to thank them for their contributions and encourage them to get further involved in your mission.

+Each nonprofit has different objectives, which can make choosing just one fundraising option tricky.
 The solution?
 We suggest leveraging crowdfunding campaigns alongside your more traditional fundraising routes to maximize donation revenue and better fund your vision.
-Good luck, and happy fundraising!
+Happy fundraising!